microsoft/webvalidate/README.md

   - environment variables are ignored
 - --dry-run bool
   - -d
-    - validate parameters but do not execute tests
+    - validate and display parameters but do not execute tests
 - --server string1 [string2 string3]
   - -s
   - SERVER